-DOCSIS 3.0 is currently deployed to provide data service at speeds of up to 940 Mbps.
-Videotron is currently adapting its equipment and working protocols to the new DOCSIS 3.1 technology, which is to be deployed in 2018 on Videotron's network.
+DOCSIS 3.1 is currently deployed to provide data service at speeds of up to 940 Mbps.
 DOCSIS 3.1 is a new-generation technology developed by the CableLabs Consortium, of which Videotron is a member, which may eventually deliver lightning speeds of up to 10 Gbps for downloads and up to 1 Gbps for uploads.
+Videotron uses the latest cablelabs DOCSIS 3.1 standard on the network, which will allow multigigabit downstream speeds.
 DOCSIS 3.1, uses Orthogonal Frequency-Division Multiplexing (OFDM) modulation and Low-Density Parity Check (LDPC) correction algorithm that provide better resiliency to RF interference and increase throughput for the same spectrum, i.e. increase Mbps/MHz.
-The maximum theoretical gain is 50% in the downstream direction (from the network to the user) and 100% in the upstream direction (from the network), and upcoming live deployments will indicate which proportion of these theoretical limits can be achieved.
+The maximum theoretical gain is 50% in the downstream direction (from the network to the user) and 100% in the upstream direction (from the user to the network), and upcoming live deployments will indicate which proportion of these theoretical limits can be achieved.

-Videotron's strategy of maintaining a leadership position in respect of the suite of products and services that it offers and launching new products and services requires investments in its network to support growth in its customer base and increases in bandwidth requirements.
-74% of its network in the Province of Québec has been upgraded to a bandwidth of 1002 MHz, the remaining of its network being at 750 MHz.
+Videotron's strategy of maintaining a leadership position in respect of the suite of products and services that it offers and launching new products and services requires investments in its network to support growth in its customer base and increases in bandwidth requirements 86% of its network in the Province of Québec has been upgraded to a bandwidth of 1002 MHz, the remaining of its network being at 750 MHz.
 Also, in light of the greater availability of HD and UHD television programming and the ever increasing speed of Internet access, further investment in its network will be required.